sist-cs120/project-doc/source/project3.rst

 Task 1: (3 points) ICMP Echo
 ============================================================

 ICMP (Internet Control Message Protocol, `RFC 792`_) is an network control and diagnostic protocol.
-ICMP is encapsulated within IP datagrams, but it is generally considered as a part of IP.
+ICMP is encapsulated within IP datagram, but it is generally considered as a part of IP.
 All IP hosts have to implement ICMP (`RFC 1122`_), and routers are required to support ICMP Echo.

 ICMP Echo and Echo Reply messages are commonly used for testing network reachability and latency.
 An IP node receiving an ICMP Echo message must respond with an Echo Reply message.
 The Echo Reply message swaps the source and destination addresses of the Echo message while keeping the payload and ID (Identifier) fields unchanged.
 The ID field is utilized to pair Echo and Echo Reply messages.
 The built-in ``ping`` tool in operating systems is implemented based on ICMP Echo.